valentine/docs.hackerspace.sg/docs/handbook/membership.md

 as linked in https://hackerspace.sg/rules.
 ```

-We will process your membership, and send you an email with your 24/7 access credentials.
+After receiving your email, we will process your membership.
+We will then send you an email with your 24/7 access credentials.
+Your subscription term will start when you receive your access credentials.

 We reserve the right to reject membership applications for any reason.